cultuurnet/stoplight-ci/README.md

 ## configure-all-repositories.sh

 Runs `configure-repository.sh` for a list of all known `stoplight-docs` repositories in the cultuurnet organization.
+Will display the full list and ask for confirmation first.

+If you do not want to update a specific repository, you can run the script for all repositories and simply delete the branch with the changes in the specific repository that should not be updated (yet).

 Usage:
 ```shell